bensyverson/PutStuffHere/README.md

 something here.
 ```

-Or: Put `<!-- -->` something here.
+Or: `Put <!-- --> something here`.

 Put Stuff Here will only expand a phrase if it’s in one contiguous line.
-The linebreak will of course be ignored by the browser.
+The linebreak or comment will of course be ignored by the browser.

 ## License